ChengHsiuChi/SQL_project/README.md

 ## Purposes
 Given metadata, we should deal with following conditions:
 >For specific columns:
-. logical operator
+.logical operator
-.
-Unique (or primary key)
+.Unique (or primary key)
-.
-Null (delete/ default/ null)
+.Null (delete/ default/ null)
-.
-Included or not
+.Included or not
 >For the whole table:
 .
 Sort by
 .
 Null (delete/ default/ null)